-Due to the uncertainty in the domestic fuel burning in future years and the minute contribution of background SO_2 no attempt has been made at predicting concentrations in 2004/5.
-They are assumed to be similar to that modelled in 1999.
+Due to the uncertainty in the domestic fuel burning in future years and the minute contribution of background SO_2 , no attempt has been made at predicting concentrations in 2004/5.
+In this study, emissions from domestic fuel combustion in 2004/2005 are assumed to remain unchanged over those calculated from the fuel use survey.

 Table 5.5 showed the variation in SO_2 concentrations between 1999 and 2002 in Belfast East.
-This has highlighted the fact that the SO_2 concentrations recorded by the continuous monitor in Springhill Park in Strabane between April 2002 and January 2003 might not be representative of the norm.
+This has highlighted the fact that the SO_2 concentrations recorded by the continuous monitor in Springhill Park in Strabane between April 2002 and January 2003 might not be representative of 1999, which is the year that the time varying emissions factors have been calculated for.